emuvi/edmister/README.md

-# Etudi
+# EdMister

-Etudi - Education Craft - An manager interface to launch all the education applications running on the Qinpel platform.
+EdMister - Education Craft - An manager interface to launch all the education applications running on the Qinpel platform.